redecentralize/alternative-internet/README.md

 ## M
 [Mixmaster](http://mixmaster.sourceforge.net/) is a remailer network.
 It represents the second generation of remailers.
 Mixmaster can be used via a web sites like [Anonymouse](http://anonymouse.org/) or as a stand-alone client.

+### Mixmaster
+[Mixmaster](http://mixmaster.sourceforge.net/) is a remailer network.
+It represents the second generation of remailers.
+Mixmaster can be used via a web sites like [Anonymouse](http://anonymouse.org/) or as a stand-alone client.

+### Mixminion
+[Mixminion](http://mixminion.net/) is a new remailer approach.
+The so-called type III remailer allows it to receive and send anonymous messages.
+However the development has stalled and the current software needs improvement.

 ### Movim

 [Movim](http://movim.eu/) is a decentralized open source social network based on XMPP.